Preserving endangered species

 Colchester Zoo is home to over 200 species of animals, many of which are classified as endangered or vulnerable species.
 The zoo has some of the best cat and primate collections in Europe, so don't miss the Valley Zone, where you can see Medellin and Spider Monkeys, Lion Rock, where you can see the African Lions being fed, and White Tiger Valley, where you'll come eye to eye with a White Tiger and Giant Anteater.

 Drusillas Park is widely regarded as the best of the small zoos in the UK, and has created an animal and child-friendly environment.
 With naturalistic animal enclosures, innovative design and low level viewing, Drusillas enable children to come nose to nose with nature by meeting the animals face to face.
-There is also a playland for children which includes Monkey Kingdom and the Toddler's indoor village.
+There are also play areas for children which include Go Bananas!, Go Wild!, Amazon Adventure plus a Thomas and Friends train ride around the zoo.

 Dudley Zoo is home to some of the biggest and rarest animals in Europe, and it's also home to Dudley Castle.
 The remains of the 11th century castle overlook the zoo, which houses over 200 species from across the world.
 Don't miss the 'Monkey Tails' attraction, where you can enjoy a close-up walkthrough encounter with Squirrel monkeys, Marmosets and Goeldis monkeys.